Announcing Indu Balachandran as a Level 1 Associate Practitioner

 I see myself as a bridge opening new pathways for social value narrative for the NCIE, our new team and Indigenous communities I work with.

-Becoming an Associate Practitioner with SVI is an integral step for me, my organisation and the communities it serves, to build ways of measuring social value that are founded on different systems of knowing and being.
+Becoming a Level 1 Associate Practitioner with SVI is an integral step for me, my organisation and the communities it serves, to build ways of measuring social value that are founded on different systems of knowing and being.

 The National Centre of Indigenous Excellence – NCIE – is a not for profit social enterprise building solid foundations and solid futures for Aboriginal and Torres Strait Islander people.
 We are located on the land of the Gadigal people of the Eora Nation in Redfern, Sydney.